ledoctah/Mystic-Woods-Playground/README.md

 ## 📝 License

-This projects is under the [MIT license](./LICENSE).
+This project is under the [MIT license](./LICENSE).
 Feel free to download and edit as you want.

 Made with 💖 by [Matheus Ferreira](http://github.com/ledoctah)